 Shuffle product

-The shuffle product _⧢_ is best defined coinductively.
+The shuffle product _⧢_ is defined coinductively by the product rule

 infixr 7 _⧢_